poojithck/intellihubpoc/README.md

 ## 🧑‍💻 Best Practices

-- Use `ImageAnalyzer.analyze_images` for single-image or per-image analysis.
-- Use `ImageAnalyzer.analyze_image_grids` with `ImageGridder` for multi-image/grid-based analysis (e.g., when context across images is needed).
-- Let the tools handle grid encoding and model response repair—avoid duplicating this logic in scripts.
+- **Use the Unified SOR Processor** for production batch processing of work orders
+- **Configuration-driven approach**: Define new SOR types in `configs/sor_analysis_config.yaml`
+- **Efficient processing**: The system automatically optimizes grid generation and reuse
+- **Comprehensive output**: Get JSON, CSV, Excel, and summary reports in one run
-- Keep configuration in YAML files for easy extensibility.
+- Keep all analysis logic in YAML prompts for easy maintenance and updates

 ---